 As the only U.S. college founded and administered by Dominican Friars, we’re attuned to the need for meaning, connection, and purpose in business and life.
 Students don’t just learn the foundations of business — they learn how to collaborate, how to discern what matters, how to define success on their own terms.
 This unique education — based on the power of “we” rather than the power of “me” — makes our graduates indispensable to employers and personally fulfilled.Undergraduate Programs Graduate Programs

 AACSB International, the Association to Advance Collegiate Schools of Business, affirmed the PCSB’s rising level of distinction and quality when it awarded accreditation in 2012.
 Only 30 percent of U.S. business schools, and 5 percent worldwide, achieve this prestigious designation.
 It places the PC undergraduate and graduate programs among the best, and helps position students and graduates for even greater success in the future.

 Just recently, the PCSB was named as one of the best undergraduate business programs in the country by a ranking published by Poets & Quants for Undergrads.
 The PCSB was ranked #40 in the most recent rankings.

 Bloomberg Businessweek Rankings

-PCSB shot up 14 spots to No. 61 on Bloomberg Businessweek’s 2016 list of the top undergraduate business programs.
-PCSB had the sharpest rise of any school on the ranking this year, thanks to an improved employer survey score, according to the magazine.
+The PCSB shot up 14 spots to No. 61 on Bloomberg Businessweek’s 2016 list of the top undergraduate business programs.
+The PCSB had the sharpest rise of any school on the ranking that year, thanks to an improved employer survey score, according to the magazine.